turbot/powerpipe-docs/docs/run/dashboard/search-path.md

 title: Change the Search Path
 ---

-> [!NOTE]
-> out of scope for tailpipe in lw7? if so should the search_path button go away for tp dashboards?

 # Change the Postgres Search Path

 Many Powerpipe mods use [Steampipe](http://steampipe.io) as the database.
 Steampipe leverages PostgreSQL foreign data wrappers to provide an SQL interface to external services and systems.